How to Get to Tibet?

 Since the ancient times, Tibet has always appeared to be mysteriously unreachable, being like a magnificent citadel, situated aloft a very high sacred mountain.
 Hence, in the past, only very few fortunate people were able to reach and experience Tibet’s mesmerizing uniqueness.
 At present, however, thanks to modern means of transportation, Tibet is already very much accessible to travelers and tourists.
 In fact, there are hundreds of flights going to the major cities of Tibet like Lhasa and Shigatse.
 Aside from these flights, Tibet is also readily accessible by train and automobile.
 At present, there are five direct trains that service commuters going to Tibet.
 Additionally, there are five overland Tibet highways that converge in Lhasa from different points of origin outside of Tibet.

 Tibet can be generally reached from two basic access points, namely: the mainlands of China and Nepal.
 Hence, all points of entry to Tibet generally originate from these two countries.
-For this reason, if you want to travel to Tibet, either you would have a tour package whose itinerary starts in Nepal as access point or one that emanates from the different cities of mainland China.
+For this reason, if you want to travel to Tibet, either you would have a tour package whose itinerary starts in Nepal as an access point or one that emanates from the different cities of mainland China.

 Here are the main threads you may interest in this post